 Exclusive but still relatively accessible, you can also get VIP treatment like the "rich and famous" at these private members’ clubs in Hong Kong.

-Do you play golf and/or tennis?
-Are you an aspiring jetsetter?
-Do you enjoy the finer things in life (and have the means to do so)?
-If your answer is yes to any of these questions, this article is for you.
-Hong Kong has a myriad of private members’ clubs, and even though some of us aren’t huge fans of their elitist history and sentiments (or maybe we’re just jealous?
-LOL), we gotta admit these establishments provide some of the best facilities and services in town.
-And hey, who doesn’t like being treated like a VIP?
-That said, some of these memberships come with a hefty price tag, along with status checks and waiting lists – they’re meant to be exclusive after all.
-But, the good news is that there are several private members’ clubs in Hong Kong you can actually afford to get access to if you’re a young professional.
-Whether you’re a budding entrepreneur looking for networking opportunities and a new “home” to work from, or a sports fanatic who enjoys breaking a sweat on your days off, read on for our list of private members’ clubs in Hong Kong you should join.
+It’s no news this city has a myriad of private members’ clubs.
+Though some of them come with hefty price tags, along with status checks and waiting lists, the good news is there are still several private members’ clubs in Hong Kong you can actually afford to get access to if you’re a young professional.
+Whether you’re a budding entrepreneur looking for networking opportunities and a new “home” to work from, or a sports fanatic who enjoys playing golf or tennis on your days off, read on for our list of best private members’ clubs in Hong Kong.

 Private members’ clubs in Hong Kong you should join as a young professional